oracle/truffleruby/doc/user/installing-graalvm.md

 high-performance language runtimes.

 The Community Edition base image can be installed from GitHub, under an open source licence.
-The Enterprise Edition base image can only be installed from the Oracle Technology Network using the OTN licence.
+The Enterprise Edition base image can be installed from the Oracle Technology Network using the OTN licence.

-See [GraalVM Downloads](https://www.graalvm.org/downloads) page for download links.
+See the [GraalVM Downloads](https://www.graalvm.org/downloads) page for download links.

 Nightly builds of the GraalVM Community Edition are [also available](https://github.com/graalvm/graalvm-ce-dev-builds/releases).